 The examination is held on one day, with all sections examined in one paper.
-There will be 175 questions.
+There will be 175 questions in the main theoretical examination.
 150 will form the examination and an additional 25 questions will be evaluated statistically for future use.
 Candidates will not be aware which are the 25 'test' questions but the results on these questions will not influence the exam result.
+These 25 test questions will not be included in the theoretical resit examination, leaving a total of 150 questions which will form the resit examination.
 A maximum of 5.5 hours will be allowed to sit the examination.
 No documentation, other than a hard copy non-medical dictionary.
-The use of "smart" digital devices that could allow access to information that could benefit the candidate (including watches of any type, mobile/cell and smartphones) are not permitted to be taken into the examination room; only a basic calculator is allowed.
+The use of "smart" digital devices that could allow access to information that could benefit the candidate (including watches of any type, mobile/cell and smartphones and ear buds) are not permitted to be taken into the examination room; only a basic calculator is allowed.